Open menu

 A Dying Matters survey on this topic have shown that the home is the preferred place for experiencing the end of life for 70% of people (see Ward et al, 2020), but only if pain is well managed and the care and emotional burden on relatives is reduced (Robinson et al, 2016).
 The home as a preferred place to die provides familiarity for patient and family members, a social context which is manageable and a level of autonomy over what is happening.

 While the provision of specialist and good quality palliative care at home is often available during working hours, there are calls for providing such care out of hours, and especially overnight (NICE, 2017).
-However, overnight end-of-life care can be problematic to provide both in terms of staffing and cost (Ward et al 2020; Spiro et al, 2020).
+However, overnight palliative care can be problematic to provide both in terms of staffing and cost (Ward et al 2020; Spiro et al, 2020).
 In this article, I want to emphasise the importance of the almost intangible emotional and supportive provision of end-of-life care at home drawn from my own experience as a researcher.

 As a researcher working on the issue of home care provision for people at the end of life, I had the privilege to accompany a specialist nurse on their night-time home visits during 2 shift periods.
 These visits were in response to patients or relatives phoning the organisation helpline asking for support.
 Often, support and advice could be offered over the phone, but not always, and call-out visits were made each night.
 I experienced some trepidation as we drove to the home of a patient and their family; the patient’s wife expressing huge concern over the breathing of their loved one.